Research

 Mothers as Insurance: Family Spillovers in WIC

 Bitler, Marianne, Janet Currie, Hilary Hoynes, Krista Ruffini, Lisa Schulkind, and Barton Willage.
-“Mothers as Insurance: Family Spillovers in WIC,” Forthcoming, Journal of Health Economics.
+“Mothers as Insurance: Family Spillovers in WIC,” Journal of Health Economics Volume 91, September 2023, 102784.
 Online Appendix.

 Suffering, the Safety Net and Disparities during COVID-19